AtakamaLLC/relnotes/README.md

 The idea is you create a folder with note files, and on your merge CI, you run a linter to ensure that your devs are posting release notes.

-The notes relevant to a tag are those committed during that tag's creation.
+The notes relevant to a tag are those committed between that tag's creation and the previous tag (if any).

 Note history is then easy to extract from git tags and logs.